ESA Response to Novel Coronavirus (COVID-19)

 - ESA’s stakeholder engagement activities, including Advisory Councils, will be conducted over conference call or webinar until the end of April.
 Please contact your ESA representative to get further direction.

 ESA will continue to monitor and provide updates related to COVID -19 as circumstances change.

-Please use ESA general media enquiries if you have any questions in regards to these protocols.
+Please contact ESA general media enquiries if you have any questions regarding these protocols.